tabletoptools/Hawthorne-Docs/hawthorne/homebrew.md

 ***

-## Indra Deus (Bow of Storms)
+## Indra Deus (Weapon of Storms)
-**Longbow (requires attunement)**
+**Weapon (any ranged weapon that lacks the thrown property) (requires attunement)**
 *T3+*

 You have a +2 bonus to Attack and Damage Rolls made with this weapon.

-This bow wrought of black oak runs with blue streaks of arcane magic.
+This weapon wrought of black oak runs with blue streaks of arcane magic.
 Blacker than a winter storm, the lines of magic flare as azure lightning, burning the eyes.
-When drawn, the string crackles with lightning, which trails every arrow when released.
+When readied, the weapon crackles with lightning, which trails every shot when released.

-Each arrow fired from this bow deals an extra 1d6 lightning damage to any target it hits.
+Each piece of ammunition fired from this bow deals an extra 1d6 lightning damage to any target it hits.

-When you fire the bow and speak its Command Word, the arrow transforms into a bolt of lightning, forming a line 5 feet wide that extends out from you to a target within 120 feet.
+When you fire the weapon and speak its Command Word, the ammunition transforms into a bolt of lightning, forming a line 5 feet wide that extends out from you to a target within 120 feet.
 Each creature in the line excluding you and the target must make a DC 15 Dexterity saving throw, taking 5d6 lightning damage on a failed save, and half as much damage on a successful one.
 Make a ranged weapon Attack against the target.
-On a hit, the target takes damage from the arrow plus 5d6 lightning damage.
+On a hit, the target takes damage from the ammunition plus 5d6 lightning damage.
 This property can't be used again until the next dawn.

 ***